azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 **4.**  Create central scanning user identity and provide reader access to subscriptions on which scan needs to be performed.

-You can create user identity with below PowerShell command or Portal steps [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal) and assign reader access on subscriptions to be scanned.
+i) You can create user identity with below PowerShell command or Portal steps [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal)

+ii) Assign reader access on subscriptions to be scanned.
+If subscriptions are organized under [Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) (MG), you can assign reader role for user identity using MG role assignment.

 ``` Powershell